WWII-The true History1/2

 We wish to clarify for the rest of our text that the figures given are in general approximate because they vary according to the "the most reliable sources" but remain essential for a general factual understanding of the historical narrative.

-If we restrict the victory to the criteria of destruction of the German Army, one could say that the USSR won 80% of the war and other allies 20% but it makes more sense to speak of an unquestionable victory of the Red Army with the subsidiary and very late participation of the other Allied armies.
+If we restrict the victory to the criteria of destruction of the German Army, one could say that the USSR won the war and helped by the other allies.

 6-The involvement of French troops in the liberation of France alongside the Anglo-American allies was particularly weak in term of number of soldiers coming for a substantial part from the African army: